All about me

 Born and raised in NYC, Robert A. Ripps finds the unexpected in the commonplace, creating humanistic images that capture a personal moment in time.
 A theme that runs throughout his work is an examination of how human civilization and nature interact.

-His latest personal project, Negativityness, is a response to the political climate in our country right now- everything seems to be about negativity, about division, about what is truth (and what is inarguably false, yet touted as truth).
-It is about how the surface of things can be 180 degrees opposite from what is underneath, it is about falsehoods and unseen influence.
-It is about discordance, about disorientation, about a world turned upside down and inside out.
+His latest personal project, Negativityness, started a response to the political climate the last 10 years- everything seems to be about negativity, about division, about what is truth (and what is inarguably false, yet touted as truth).
+It is about how the surface of things can be 180 degrees opposite from what is underneath.
+It has grown to examine how technologies like social media and image manipulation can be used to effect society, by distorting the truth, presenting fiction as fact, making the false and unpalatable appear realistic and appealing, leading to a fabricated narrative, often with dire consequences and outcomes.

 Robert's first monograph Urban Trees was published in 2014, in which he tries to answer the question, how does a tree grow in Brooklyn, or in other cities, where people and concrete are constantly encroaching?